nishaarya/nishaarya.github.io/aboutme.md

 ---
 layout: page
+title: About me
+subtitle: A little more about Nisha Arya
+---

 Hello, my name is Nisha Arya Ahmed.
 I am a 23 year old Briton who lives in London, UK.
 I have taken a new path which involves me taking on the world of technology.
 This is a world that I do not know much about.
 I am a current student at Lambda School studying Data Science for Artificial Intelligence.